Chao-Xi/jxazurebook/docs/az104/2az_gc.md

 * **Pricing Calculator**：
 	* Can be used to **create quotes of workloads that we define so that we understand** how much they will cost us before we actually provision any of these resources inside of Azure.
 * **Total Cost of Ownership (TCO)  Calculator**
-	* This tool will help us understand how much workloads we have running on-prem would cost us if we were to run the equivalent workloads on Azure services.
+	* **This tool will help us understand how much workloads we have running on-prem would cost us if we were to run the equivalent workloads on Azure services**.
-	* This is a tool that we can utilize to perform some cost analysis once we actually have our Azure resources running, and this is the Microsoft Cost Management tool.
+	* This is a tool that we can utilize to perform some **cost analysis once we actually have our Azure resources running, and this is the Microsoft Cost Management tool**.
 * **Cost Management**
 	*  Allows us to analyze our costs by performing specific cost analysis functions